BreathingCode/BreathingCode.github.io/sponsoring.md

 ## Packages

-### Party Dinner Sponsor - *1000 €*
+### Party Sponsor - *1500 €*

-You'll be the exclusive sponsor for the dinner at the conference's pre-party on May 4th 2015.
+You'll be the exclusive sponsor for the conference's pre-party on May 4th 2015.

 In addition to the above mentioned, the following benefits are included: